 with a resurgence of Al Qaeda and the scourge of piracy in the Gulf

-a calamity is unfolding.
-Oil and gas reserves have now dwindled to zero* and Sana'a has become the first capital city in the world to completely
+a major crisis begins to unfold,* and Sana'a becomes the first capital city in the world to completely

-of refugees and a rapid decline in the country's population which continues
+of refugees and a gradual decline in the country's population which continues

-into the following decade.
-The state collapses into anarchy, with a
+into the following decade and beyond.
+Parts of the state collapse into anarchy, with a

 zone of lawlessness expanding into Saudi Arabia and the Horn of Africa.

 world watches, powerless, as this tragedy unfolds.
 Though assistance